The Beauty of Bathsheba: Discovering the Charms of Barbados

 Many cruise ships call on Barbados for a day.
 But cruise lines that use the island as a home port tempt us with the possibility of adding a few days, pre- or post-cruise, to explore further, something I’ve enjoyed many times over the three and a half decades I’ve been traveling through and writing about the Caribbean.

-If you’re comfortable driving on the left, I highly recommend renting a car to explore, as the island’s attractions are well-designed for independent touring.
+If you’re taking a cruise to Barbados that begins or ends there and are comfortable driving on the left, I highly recommend renting a car to explore, as the island’s attractions are well-designed for independent touring.
 Fortunately, smart phones make route-finding easier than it was during my first visits to Barbados.
 But even if you drive with a map in reach, as I still do, pulling over to reconnoiter with the navigation every now and then, I can almost guarantee that someone will come up alongside to offer directions.
 And that’s the Caribbean sojourn you wanted: friendly and hassle-free.

 As my hitch-hiking friend suggested, Barbados’ east coast — especially around Bathsheba — boasts the island’s most resplendent views.
 Catch it early, as the morning mist is lifting from the shore and you’ll probably spot surfers that ply the rolling Atlantic, dodging bulbous rock outcrops that pose like giant mushrooms planted in the sea.
 Amid this scenery you’ll find Dina’s Bar and Café, serving Bajan specialties such as macaroni pie and flying fish and served against a serene backdrop of waves and pulsing palms.